 Conducting the count: Manually count and tally the products.
 If you have the same product in multiple areas, compile them and only enter the grand total for the entire location.
 It may be helpful to print out multiple copies!

 Entering the count: Write the counts on the worksheet.
 Any counts that don't match can be entered via one of the following:

 Bulk Upload Spreadsheet (Edit Variants or Edit or Reconcile Inventory Quantities)

 Barcode Scanner Mobile App while in "Reconciliation" mode

 If entering your discrepancies via a Stocktake is an option, that is what we recommend.
-The reason being, when you submit your final number via a stocktake, we will automatically calculate the total cost associated with the discrepancies onto the Stock Discrepancies Custom Report.
-The report also makes it easier to hone in on only the changes made for the inventory count.
+The reason is that when you submit your final quantities, we will automatically calculate the total cost associated with the discrepancies on the Stocktake Discrepancy Report.
+The report also makes it easier to hone in on the changes made to the inventory count.

-NOTE: In addition, the quantity changes made on a stocktake will also show up on the Inventory Change Report under the "Added" and "Removed" columns.
+NOTE: The quantity changes made on a Stocktake will also show up on the Inventory Change Report under the "Added" and "Removed" columns.

 The other option (if the discrepancies are entered via Spreadsheet Bulk Upload or Barcode Scanner Mobile App) is the Inventory Change Report.
-In this report, you'll see the discrepancies on the "Added" and "Removed" columns of the report.
-You can reveal columns in this report to show the "Starting Value" and "Ending Value", but you'll need to be mindful of legitimate sales that took place throughout the day as well.
+In this report, you'll see the differences in the "Added" and "Removed" columns of the report.
+Please be aware of the time range you are running the report so as not to include sales deductions.